-Malden Reads is pleased to announce the book selection for 2018, the eighth year of Malden’s popular “One City, One Book” program—The Hate U Give by Angie Thomas.
+For the eighth year of Malden’s popular “One City, One Book” program, the committee chose The Hate U Give by Angie Thomas.
 The novel debuted at the top of The New York Times young adult bestseller list, recently won the Boston Globe Horn Book award, is a finalist for the Kirkus Prize and landed on the long list for the 2017 National Book Award for Young People’s Literature.

 John Green, bestselling author of The Fault in our Stars, states, “Angie Thomas has written a stunning, brilliant, gut-wrenching novel that will be remembered as a classic of our time.”

 The Hate U Give tells the story of 16-year old Starr Carter, who straddles two worlds.
 She lives with her family in an urban black neighborhood that wrestles with problems of gang violence, drug addiction and poverty, while attending a private school 40 minutes away in a predominantly white, wealthy community.
 In the opening chapter, she leaves a party in her neighborhood with Khalil, a childhood friend.
 They are pulled over while driving and, although neither has done anything wrong, the situation unravels and Khalil is shot and killed by the police officer.
 Starr is the only witness.